nodesecurity/nsp/README.md

 ## Output Format

-You can adjust how the client outputs findings by specifying one of the following format options.
+You can adjust how the client outputs findings by specifying one of the following format options:

 - default
 - summary
 - json
 - codeclimate
 - none

+Example: `nsp check --output summary`

 ## Exceptions